 There are also even variations with mint leaves and oregano.
 It has a spicy kick and a slightly bitter taste due to the cumin but also imparts sweetness from the garlic and herbal notes from the herbs - making it perfect for chicken.
 A dollop or two of zhoug adds an intense heat to any dish - from falafel to stir-fries - making it perfect for spicing up your favorite recipes!

 As you can see, making this easy chicken dish doesn't take much.
-Therefore, it's a good idea to have my quick zhug sauce on hand that can store in your fridge for a week!
+Therefore, it's a good idea to have my quick zhug sauce on hand that can be stored in your fridge for a week!
 You’ll be able to make the best healthy chicken recipe in less than an hour on a busy night.
 But you can skip making the zhug recipe by finding this popular sauce probably at your local market or Middle Eastern food stores.

 Uniform Pieces = Same Cooking Time.
-Sometimes chicken breast can come in different sizes, which is natural.
+Sometimes, chicken breast can come in different sizes, which is natural.
 But it can make some pieces cook faster than others.
 This is why you need to cut it into uniform pieces.
 In addition, below is a simple, straightforward video on how to cut the chicken into large, uniform pieces for my recipes.
 There is no audio.
 Learn more chicken-cutting tips.

 If you decide to serve this with rice, ensure you fluff the rice.
 For example, fluffing the rice with a fork or a paddle evaporates the extra moisture, leaving you with a bowl of lighter, fluffier rice.
 The method involves scooping and mixing the cooked rice within the container to allow steam to escape.

 Zesting is peeling only the skin of the citrus fruit without the white flesh, referred to as pith.
 Notably, the skin contains aromatic oils and is an excellent addition to recipes to intensify the flavors of a dish.
-Therefore, a fine grater like the Microplane is the most convenient way to obtain the zest of the citrus fruit, usually referred to as zester.
+Therefore, a fine grater like the Microplane is the most convenient way to obtain the zest of the citrus fruit usually referred to as zester.
 Learn more about Zesting on the Cook's Notebook tab.

 Use as a marinade to grill/bake/roast tofu, meats, poultry, fish, and vegetables or as a dipping sauce in hummus or on its own.